Home > Short-Term Health Insurance > Wisconsin Short-Term Health Insurance

 Short-term health insurance in Wisconsin can be purchased by residents who can meet the underwriting guidelines set by the insurers that offer these plans.

-If you’re in need of health insurance coverage in Wisconsin outside of the annual open enrollment period for ACA-compliant coverage (November 1 to January 15), your first step should be to see whether you’re eligible for a special enrollment period.
+If you’re shopping for health insurance coverage in Wisconsin outside of the annual open enrollment period for ACA-compliant coverage, check to see whether you’re eligible for a special enrollment period.
+(The open enrollment window runs from November 1 to December 15.)

 When should I consider buying short-term health insurance in Wisconsin?